Boyle to St Arnaud: 110 km, 5 days

 Richmond Alpine Track & Pelorus River: 130 km, 7–8 days

 This section on the Richmond Alpine Track over the Richmond range and then along the Pelorous River is a further highlight for many on the TA South Island trail.
 It is the toughest part, and also the longest without a place for resupply, so packs will be heavy to start – that’s eight nights of food if you do it as set out here and walk through to Havelock.
 The huts are mostly small, as few people travel over the tracks and the only people you see will probably be other TA walkers and hunters (many of the huts were built as deer culler huts, hence their age and basic nature).
 You will not want to be on the higher, exposed parts in bad weather, so check the forecast before your leave St Arnaud.
+The Mountain Safety Council has a safety oriented video about the route.
 If you do want to exit the trail at some point then Hackets Hut is the usual place out that is closest to civilisation, but it would be more effort than it is worth if you just need to get more food.
 Nice places to stay for their locations are Red Hills, Hunters, Tarn, and Mt Rintoul huts, amongst others.

 3D view north-west: St Arnaud to Pelorus Bridge